-If you’re the spouse applying for a marriage based green card and living outside the U.S., while your spouse is a lawful permanent resident, then you can apply through a procedure called “Consular Processing“.
+If you’re married to a lawful permanent resident and live outside the U.S., then you can apply through a procedure called “Consular Processing“.

-The petitioner spouse (green card holder) must submit the Form I-130 package, to establish a valid marriage relationship between the spouse.
+The petitioner spouse (green card holder) must submit the Form I-130 package, to establish a valid marriage relationship.

-The I-130 package includes these 2 forms, which must be submitted along with their supporting documents to the USCIS:
+The I-130 package includes 2 forms that must be submitted along with their supporting documents to the USCIS:

 - Form I-130, Petition for Alien Relatives: to be completed by the sponsor/petitioner.